-- Read "Installation Guidelines" on page 47 and "Safety inspection checklist" on page 48 to ensure that you work safely. - Power off the server and peripheral devices and disconnect the power cords and all external cables.
-See "Power off the server" on page 62. - Prevent exposure to static electricity, which might lead to system halt and loss of data, by keeping staticsensitive components in their static-protective packages until installation, and handling these devices with an electrostatic-discharge wrist strap or other grounding system. - Step 1.
-Remove the server from rails. - Step 2.
-Remove the rails from the rack.
+- Read "Installation Guidelines" on page 43 and "Safety inspection checklist" on page 44 to ensure that you work safely. - Power off the server and peripheral devices and disconnect the power cords and all external cables.
+See "Power off the server" on page 59. - Prevent exposure to static electricity, which might lead to system halt and loss of data, by keeping static-sensitive components in their static-protective packages until installation, and handling these devices with an electrostatic-discharge wrist strap or other grounding system.